syedfusionaix/fxdesk-agent/README.md

 **Backend systems of record:** ServiceNow and Pega (incidents and requests).

 **Data flow:**
-`Employee (Teams) → fxDesk orchestrator (Copilot Studio) → connected agent (Incident or Service Request) → ServiceNow / Pega, with the Azure Function rendering dynamic Adaptive Cards from backend UI metadata.`
+`Employee (Teams) → fxDesk orchestrator (Copilot Studio) → connected agent.
+Incidents go to ServiceNow / Pega via the Incident Agent (with the Azure Function rendering dynamic Adaptive Cards from backend UI metadata); service requests go to Dataverse via the Service Request Agent using the Dataverse MCP server.`

 ---